 It is illegal to fire an employee for reporting another employee’s or the employer’s illegal conduct.
 Reporting the illegal activity of a co-worker or employer is called whistleblowing.
 If you have been fired for talking with another employee about your salary, the California Labor Code says this is also wrongful termination.
 There are many other illegal grounds for termination.

-Wrongful termination is when an employee is terminated in violation of either a contract or a federal or state law.
+Unlawful termination in California is when an employee is terminated in violation of either a contract or a federal or state law.
 If an employee has a written contract with their employer that outlines the terms of their employment and what can be causes for termination, wrongful termination is when the employer terminates the employee before the contract is up for some reason that’s not specified in the contract.

 Most California employees are “at-will,” meaning their employer can terminate them at any time, as long as the termination is not based on discrimination or a violation of the employee’s rights.
 At-will employees have several protections, including: